 Correctly setting the hostname and FQDN will make connecting to your server much easier in the future as you won’t have to remember the IP address each time.
 To set the hostname, issue the following commands (altered for your chosen domain name):

 echo "pluto.ashleyrich.com" > /etc/hostname

 hostname -F /etc/hostname

 In order to connect to the server using your hostname you need to update your domain name’s DNS settings.
 Log into your DNS control panel and create a new A record:

-Now if you exit out of the current SSH session you should be able to connect to the server using the new hostname.
-However, you may need to wait a while for the DNS settings to propagate:
+Once the DNS settings have propagated, if you exit out of the current SSH session you should be able to connect to the server using the new hostname.

 Setting the Timezone